 DAY TWO B, MT, L, D

-Our day begins with a yummy breakfast before packing our bags and heading to Hoglund Glass Studio and Gallery.
+Our day begins with a delicious breakfast before packing our bags and heading to Hoglund Glass Studio and Gallery.
 The Hoglund family create stunning glass pieces for customers around the world and welcome you to their glass-blowing studio for a talk and demonstration on how they craft their glass masterpieces.
 As you browse around the gallery, it will be hard to resist buying the incredible handcrafted works of art and jewellery for sale.
 Next, we jump on to State Highway 60 and head toward Motueka for a scrumptious morning tea stop at Toad Hall.
 Here we will devour some delicious home-made food and take in the atmosphere of this old schoolhouse.
-All aboard the bus and it’s off to Riwaka River Estate Wine and Olives.
+All aboard the bus and it is off to Riwaka River Estate Wine and Olives.
 This is the perfect place for a wine and olive tasting experience.
-Enjoy the tranquillity of the surrounding area and perhaps make a purchase of their products.
+Enjoy the tranquillity of the surrounding area.
 As we head into the Kahurangi National Park, we stop to enjoy the stunning view at Hawkes Lookout before heading to our lunchtime destination – The Woolshed Canaan.
-Located on the Takaka Hill, it offers the perfect stop to nourish our bodies and browse through the woollen products before continuing our journey.
+Located on the Takaka Hill, it offers the perfect stop to nourish our bodies and browse through the woolen products before continuing our journey.
 Our next stop at Ngarua Caves will surely delight.
 Here we will discover the stunning limestone caves with an extensive variety of stalagmites and stalactites and the odd extinct moa!
 A steep ladder is our exit out of the caves, so if you are feeling a little anxious about the climb, then you will be able to enjoy a visual presentation instead.
-Next, it’s on to our home away from home for the next few nights at Mohua Motel.
+Next, it is on to our home away from home for the next few nights at Mohua Motel.
 Enjoy the relaxed surroundings and freshen up for dinner at one of the local restaurants before retiring for the evening ready for another great day.